smetj/wishbone-encode-flatten/README.md

     ---------------------------------------------------------------------------

         This module takes a <dict> structure and recursively travels it flattening the namespace into a dotted format untill a numeric value is encountered.
-        For each metric a <wishbone.event.Metric> datastructure is created.
+For each metric a <wishbone.event.Metric>
+        datastructure is created and stored in the @data part of
+        <wishbone.event.Event>.

         Non-numeric values are ignored.